VapiAI/client-sdk-react/README.md

 # VAPI Client React SDK

+> ⚠️ **Beta Version**: This library is currently in beta.
+APIs may change and some features might be unstable.
+Use with caution in production environments.

 A modern React component library with embeddable voice and chat widgets built with Vite, TypeScript, and Tailwind CSS.
 Featuring seamless VAPI AI integration for voice conversations.

 ## Features